bootstrap-vue/bootstrap-vue/src/components/form-select/README.md

 <script>
 export default {
+  data () {
-  data: {
+    return {
       selected: null,
       options: [
         { value: null, text: 'Please select some item' }, { value: 'a', text: 'This is option a' },
         { value: 'b', text: 'Default Selected Option b' }, { value: 'c', text: 'This is option c' },
         { value: 'd', text: 'This one is disabled', disabled: true }, { value: 'e', text: 'This is option e' },
         { value: 'e', text: 'This is option f' }
       ]
+    }
   }
 }
 </script>